 So what makes Christianity and Islam slave religions?
 Do their teachings inherently induce slavery?
 Is it because of their historical association with slavery?
 Is it the Bible itself?
 Or the Qur'an?
 Why is it that Nat Turner, David Walker, Elijah Muhammad and Malcolm X read the scriptures then stood up and encouraged us to fight against oppression while some followers of the same scriptures cowered in fear in the face that same oppression?
 Or moreover, why did these men stand up, while so many non-religious people didn't?

-Further, if any of these religions promote bondage or slavery, then why don't they do so to the people who call themselves masters, or rulers or free?
+Further, if any of these religions promote bondage or slavery, then why don't they do so to the people involved in them who call themselves masters, rulers or free?
 Why didn't the Bible or Christianity make white people slaves as it supposedly did to us?
-If Arabs read the Qur'an and followed Islam why didn't they become subservient as apparently we became?
+If Arabs read the Qur'an and followed Islam why didn't they become subservient as we supposedly became due to its influence?

 What we are calling 'religion', from ancient times, has really been a way human cultures solved their problems.
 It was a way they fashioned world-views that suited their needs and aspirations.
 Native Americans created a spiritual landscape that complimented their natural lifestyle in the North American wilderness, and later in the Great Plains.
 The people of Kemet created a spiritual landscape conducive to their way of life, centered on the Nile.
 The Nile is weaved into their myths and the creatures that populated the Nile Valley informed the creation of their gods (neteru).

 How is it that Egyptians can make gods but we can't?
 Why are we following their gods?
-How is it that Muhammad could come up with a series of revelations giving guidance largely specific to his and his people's circumstances, but we can't?
+How is it that Muhammad could come up with a series of revelations giving guidance largely specific to his and his people's circumstances, but no one from among our people can?
 Why is Christianity the 'white man's religion' when it came out of Palestine?
 Also, did Europeans create the white images of Jesus, canonize the Bible, make additions and annotations to the texts, translate them into Latin and English, invent the offices of bishop, pope, reverend, minister and clergy, invent the doctrine of the trinity, establish the symbol of the cross and build the institution of the church, with a slave mentality?
 The answer is, no. None of those things could have been done with a victim mindset and a slave mentality.

 How do we transcend the slave mentality?
 Where does the agency come from?
 The first step is to 'know thyself' ; not only from a historical perspective, but organically and cosmically.
 We are made up of billions of cells, complex chemical structures, (the information encoded in our DNA alone is equal to 3 gigabytes of storage), we have over eight intricately nuanced systems running in our bodies including a nervous system, a circulatory system, etc., our bodies are made of atoms some 10 billion years old and we are in essence one with the vast, infinite, cosmological structure of the universe.

-In our wisdom, we can extract insights, perspectives and relevant information from the, recent and ancient, past but we can't be defined by it.
+In our wisdom, we can extract insights, perspectives and relevant information from the, recent and ancient, past but we cannot be defined by it.
 The truth is not an ancient relic, it's not a distant, remote time or place; the truth is now.
-The meaningful beliefs are those that can enrich and improve our current reality.
+The real meaningful beliefs are those that can give us true insight, and enrich and improve our current reality.